Download lectures, featured speakers, interviews and more

 What is iTunesU?

-Apple’s iTunesU provides access to a wealth of open course materials through either a specialized iTunesU app (iOS device) or iTunes. iTunesU is different from iTunes in that it allows instructors to create and collect materials into a cohesive package for students.
+Apple’s iTunesU provides access to a wealth of course materials and audio/video recordings through either a specialized iTunesU app (iOS device) or iTunes. iTunesU is different from iTunes in that it allows instructors to create and collect materials into a cohesive package for students.

 A note about devices

 Participants who access a course using the iTunesU App on an iOS device (i.e. iPad, iPhone, iPod Touch) will have access to all of the functionality created using Course Manager.
-While the course will be available on other devices, the interface will look different, and in some cases, the content will not be available.
+While the course will be available on other devices, the interface will look different, and in some cases, not all of the content will be available.

 Note: participants who do not have an iOS device should search the equivalent of the App Store, to identify the appropriate app.